-Can A Barn Door Be Hinged?
+Can a Barn Door Be Hinged?

 When deciding whether to use a butt hinge or double action hinge, it’s best to first consider how you want the barn door to function.
 Either hinge will get the job done and it really all depends on what option works best for you.
 Barn doors are great for a bathroom, home office, kitchen, pantry, laundry room, or flex space and can be incorporated into any home design.

 Let’s first look at the butt hinge and how it may be the right hinge for your barn door.
 It is a simple device that has two rectangular-shaped leaves supported by a joint in the middle.
-When installed the butt hinge is largely hidden when a door is closed.
+When installed, the butt hinge is largely hidden when the door is closed.
 The hinge enables the door to be easily operated.
 A door jamb is required for the installation and the hinge will need to be mortised into the door.
 A butt hinge is a single action hinge which means the door will swing in only one direction and will not automatically return the door to the center position.
 For this reason, butt hinges are used primarily on exterior doors.

 Double Action Hinges

 Double action hinges, on the other hand, function very differently than the butt hinge.
 Some of the major differences are as follows.
-First, there are two types of double action hinges: gravity and spring.
+First, two types of double action hinges are gravity and spring.
 Mechanically, both operate differently but with the same result.
 Gravity hinges use the force of gravity to bring the door back to the center.
 A small ramp pushes the door open and slides back down the ramp when it closes.
 Some types of gravity double action hinges allow the door to hold open at 90 degrees.
 As the name suggests, the spring hinge uses an internal spring to open and close the door but does not have an option for holding the door open.